Compare the Android smart platform to WebOS and Tizen

 Android - Google Play Store

 To download new apps, you need a Google Account.
 This gives you access to the Google Play Store, which has an extensive range of apps and games.
 The Android app range is very extensive and is constantly growing.
-Currently, these TVs don't have Apple TV yet.
-If you live in the Netherlands, you already have access to Disney+.
+LG TVs from 2019 have Apple TV.
+If you live in the Netherlands, you have access to Disney+.

 WebOS - LG Content Store

-The advantage of WebOS is that you do not need an account to download apps.
+The advantage of WebOS is that you don't need an account to download apps.
 After downloading an app, it automatically appears in the row of tiles.
 Only 2 of the most important streaming services are missing, namely Tidal and Apple TV.
-WebOS does offer Disney +, if you live in the Netherlands.
+Disney+ is available on webOS, but only if you live in the Netherlands.

 Tizen - Samsung App Store